gdcc/dataverse-external-vocab-support/README.md

 This repository contains scripts and example materials that demonstrate how to configure Dataverse to leverage them.
 They are a mixture of initial proofs-of-concept, demonstrations of alternative approaches, and some that are potentially mature enough for production use (although the latter often require later versions of Dataverse which have extensions/bug fixes for the underlying mechanism.
 Documentation in the /examples subdirectory provides additional details for specific scripts and configuration for specific fields.

 It also contains a [JSON Schema that can be used to validate configuration files](https://github.com/gdcc/dataverse-external-vocab-support/blob/main/examples/config/CVocConf.schema.json).

+## Scripts in Production

+The following scripts/config files are being used in production (or testing) at one or more Dataverse Sites

+* **ORCID and ROR for Dataset authors** - see [https://github.com/gdcc/dataverse-external-vocab-support/examples/authorIDandAffilationUsingORCIDandROR.md](https://github.com/gdcc/dataverse-external-vocab-support/examples/authorIDandAffilationUsingORCIDandROR.md)

+* **Integration with [https://localcontexts.org](https://localcontexts.org)** (on [https://demo.dataverse.org](https://demo.dataverse.org) using the LocalContexts Sandbox) - see [https://github.com/gdcc/dataverse-external-vocab-support/tree/main/packages/local_contexts](https://github.com/gdcc/dataverse-external-vocab-support/tree/main/packages/local_contexts)

 ## Deployment